awsdocs/aws-java-developer-guide/doc_source/setup-credentials.rst

 for Java.
 For the best network performance, you should choose a region that's geographically close to you (or to your customers).

+.. note:: If you *don't* select a region, then |region-api-default| will be used by default.

-You can use similar techniques to setting credentials to set your default AWS region.
+You can use similar techniques to setting credentials to set your default AWS region:

 ..
 The following file is in the shared content at https://github.com/awsdocs/aws-doc-shared-content